 A majestic building named Kokamal Haveli is another huge haveli owned by a Seth of Agra.
-It is situated in an immensely congested street.
+It is situated on an immensely congested street.
 However, do not get deceived by its location.
 This sprawling mansion consists of 500 rooms.
-Amazing, right?.
-The initials KM can be seen etched on iron-railings of this building.
+Amazing, right?
+The initials KM can be seen etched on the iron railings of this building.

 Conservation works were on this building of historical importance during our visit.
 Imagine how beautiful it will look once it regains its full charm.

 We learned about another interesting tradition.
 The Akhada tradition.
 Our guide told us that Akhada was almost an integral part of the houses that were built by Seths and rich people.
 Since they were very wealthy and needed some type of security to guard the wealth, they used to raise Pehalwaan (wrestlers) in those Akhadas.

 Read More – Pahalwan Routine at Tulsi Akhada in Kashi

 We came across a haveli that had an Akhada on the rooftop.
 It was just a walking distance from Kokamal.